 In such a situation, the profitability parameter (ROI) is predetermined, and profit-driven optimization boils down to maximizing conversion value within the set profitability.

-The maximum CPC rates for words where the assumed conversion cost is exceeded are reduced, and where the assumed conversion cost is not achieved, there is room for raising rates and increasing campaign efficiency.
+Optimization would mean that maximum CPC bids for keywords where the assumed cost per conversion is exceeded are lowered, while where the assumed cost per conversion is not yet reached, there is room for raising bids and improving campaign efficiency.

 Assume a campaign consisting of two parts (e.g., two ad groups or two keywords) achieves the target ROI for each of these parts.
 We want to change the target CPC in these two parts to achieve the highest possible increase in sales (conversion value) while maintaining target ROI.